nateyolles/publick-nateyolles/readme.md

 This project is my personal site and blog using the [Publick Apache Sling + Sightly blog engine](https://github.com/nateyolles/publick-sling-blog).

 View the project at [nateyolles.com](http://www.nateyolles.com).
-The project takes advantage of Amazon's AWS free tiers.
-Apache Sling and Publick is hosted on an EC2 instance with the AMI Linux distrobution.
+The project takes advantage of Amazon's AWS free tier.
+Apache Sling and Publick is hosted on an EC2 instance with the AMI Linux distribution.
 Email is sent through Amazon's Simple Email Service (SES).
-Traffic is handled with an Apache Web Server and cached with Adobe's Dispatcher module.
+Traffic is handled with an Apache Web Server.

+I will cache with Adobe's Dispatcher module for the Apache Web Server and use Amazon's CloudFront CDN.
+Once on CloudFront we will be able to serve content over HTTPS.

 Log into the dashboard at [nateyolles.com/admin](http://www.nateyolles.com/admin) using username *demo* and password *demo*.

-## Install Publick blog engine
+## Install the Publick blog engine

 Follow the instructions to install the [Publick Apache Sling + Sightly blog engine](https://github.com/nateyolles/publick-sling-blog).